-The CTP insurance premium is made up of the CTP premium paid to the insurer (CTP Insurer Premium) for the Policy of Insurance, an Administration Fee to cover the cost of CTP Scheme services, Stamp Duty and GST.
+Your CTP premium is made up of the CTP Insurer Premium for the Policy of Insurance, the CTP Scheme Services fee that funds government services to support the Scheme, Stamp Duty and GST.

-The Administration Fee is determined by the Regulator when premium ranges are set for each financial year.
+The Administration Fee is determined by the Regulator when premium ranges are set for each financial year, and it differs across premium classes.

-From 1 July 2019, Administration Fees are paid to various government entities for the following services provided:
+The Administration Fee is paid to various government entities for the following services provided:

 - Ambulance services – provided by SA Ambulance as a result of motor vehicle trauma.